raph5/eve-market-dump/README.md

 } DumpHeader;
 ```

-All ints and floats are sent in network endianness (big-endian).
-Be also aware
+All ints are sent in network endianness (big-endian).
+Similarly floats are
-that c structs may have padding.
-Therefore, you can't directly bit cast raw
+casted from their IEEE754 representations to an int and then sent as such.
-data of the dump to their corresponding structs (which would also break strict
+Be also aware that c structs may have padding.
+Therefore, you can't directly
-aliasing btw).
+bit cast raw data of the dump to their corresponding structs.

 **Orders Dump:**